hardliner66/neovim-twitch-chat/README.md

 " if the scratch window shows on top or at the bottom let g:twitch_scratch_top = 1

+" if set to 1, automatically closes the scratch window on ESC " and sends the whole buffer to twitch
 "
-let g:twitch_scratch_autosend = 0
+" you can use <C-c> to enter normal mode even if twitch_scratch_autosend is set to 1 let g:twitch_scratch_autosend = 0

-let g:twitch_chat_name_filter = ["username"]
+" list of usernames which get excluded for autocomplete let g:twitch_chat_name_filter = ["username"]
 ```